LIST-LUXEMBOURG/flexidisc/README.md

 Idris> :module CleanRecord
 ```

-If you want, you can also load the Tutorial file to use it as a start:
+If you want, you can also load the `Tutorial` file to use it as a start
+(you can also take a look now at the tutorial file to see example of
+record manipulations):

 ```
 $ idris -p clean_record examples/Tutorial.idr